 Figure 2: The TPS25982 eFuse provides protection and current monitoring

 Integrating all monitoring circuitry inside the eFuse eliminates the need for large external sense resistors, which saves size and minimizes voltage loss.
-And since accuracy is so crucial, the TPS25982 analog current monitoring feature IMON has an accuracy of ±1% typical and ±3% maximum across the entire operating current and temperature range, enabling power-management circuitry to receive the most precise information from the servers.
-Figure 3 below demonstrates the IMON accuracy for different currents.
+Since accuracy is so crucial, the TPS25982 analog current monitoring feature IMON has an accuracy of ±1% typical and ±3% maximum across the entire operating current and temperature range.
+This level of accuracy enables power-management circuitry to receive the most precise information from the servers.
+Figure 3 shows the accuracy of the IMON feature for different currents.

 Figure 3: TPS25982 monitoring accuracy at various currents

 As the world’s fossil fuel resources decline, data-center computing capabilities and power consumption continue to climb.
-And although this advancement brings exciting new possibilities, the need for energy efficiency has never been more apparent.
+While this advancement brings exciting new possibilities, the need for energy efficiency has never been more apparent.
 Take a look at the TPS25982 eFuse to see how you can optimize your system today.